Qurate Retail Inc. (QRTEA) Shares Down Despite Recent Market Volatility

 Sponsored

-The stock of Qurate Retail Inc. (QRTEA) has seen a -12.70% decrease in the past week, with a 5.97% rise in the past month, and a 2.90% gain in the past quarter.
-The volatility ratio for the week is 5.55%, and the volatility levels for the past 30 days are at 7.52% for QRTEA.
-The simple moving average for the last 20 days is -13.17% for QRTEA stock, with a simple moving average of -19.48% for the last 200 days.
+The stock of Qurate Retail Inc. (QRTEA) has seen a -12.71% decrease in the past week, with a -9.25% drop in the past month, and a -5.94% fall in the past quarter.
+The volatility ratio for the week is 5.00%, and the volatility levels for the past 30 days are at 6.96% for QRTEA.
+The simple moving average for the last 20 days is -15.42% for QRTEA stock, with a simple moving average of -21.22% for the last 200 days.

 Analysts’ Opinion of QRTEA